 - The problem is that in the long run you’re dead.
 The future is discounted to zero once dead.
 There is no proof that any other person exists, Berkley style / simulation.

 - The Yeah But…a lot of the public still can’t connect this slow moving crisis to their lives, most people see this is a transitionary problem over decades and decades, predictions have been wrong and continue to be wrong, if saving humanity was so lucrative then why haven’t we paid to terra form the planet to prevent sea level rising: there is a funding problem: no one wants to pick up the cheque, where is the global fund to pay for these changes, you are asking people to suffer for an abstraction that isn’t flawlessly defined…

 - Carney fails to address the command economy advocacy imbedded in prescribing with science what every person’s carbon footprint ought to be.
 Here, there is no invisible hand, the government of the world is most equipped with providing each citizen with their responsibility.
-The counter by Carney is of course, seatbeats wouldn’t have been imposed with political and regulatory force.
+The counter by Carney is of course, seatbeats wouldn’t have been imposed without political and regulatory force.
 It is the use of that force that can spur innovation in concentrated points throughout the economy.

 - Putting a price on pollution is like putting a price on negative social media comments, the state is imposing a costs for doing something that perceived as bad but has some positive value (_ and making the receiver stronger.